radekg/yugabyte-db-go-client/README.md

 - `--schedule-id`: string, snapshot identifier, required, default `empty string` (not defined)
 - `--restoration-id`: string, restoration identifier, required, default `empty string` (not defined)
-- `--base64-encoded`: boolean, base64 decode given snapshot ID before handling over to the API, default `false`
+- `--base64-encoded`: boolean, base64 decode given schedule ID and restoration ID before handling over to the API, default `false`

+THe `--base64-encoded` flag applies to both: `--schedule-id` and `--restoration-id`.
+Both values must either UUIDs or be Base64 encoded.
+The command will fail if one value is a UUID and another is encoded.

 ##### export-snapshot